dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 22: Januray 20, 2017

+**Today's Progress**: @WakaTime 2:32 #javascript30 local storage and event delegation.
+Up to lesson 12 w/ @wesbos React course.

+**Thoughts**: Javascript30 course was a longer one today...
+30 minutes.
+Learned how to use localStorage and view that output in DevTools.
+Getting well into the React course by @wesbos.
+Starting to get more interesting as the prior lessons didn't give anything new (much).

 ###Day 21: Januray 19, 2017

 **Today's Progress**: Flexbox @wesbos course.
 Then started his React course.